rowechenzhong/concordia/README.md

 This repository is a fork of the Concordia repository.
 The original repository can be found [here](https://github.com/google-deepmind/concordia/).

-All development takes place in the [agent](concordia/factory/agent) directory.
+The development is mixed with the original repository; each file is either entirely Concordia or entirely new code.

 ### Running the simulation